Cohomologically tropical varieties: Irrelevance of fan

 \section{Irrelevance of fan}

-To be schön, wunderschön, cohomogically tropical, Kähler, or a tropical homology manifold are all properties of the form \enquote{there exists a fan $\Sigma$ such that a specific property holds} with some restriction on the fan, as unimodularity for instance.
-Informally, we say that such a property is \emph{fan irrelevant} if we can replace \enquote{there exists a unimodular fan} by \enquote{for any unimodular fan} (this is strongly linked with the notion of shellable properties in \cite{AP-hi}).
+To be schön, wunderschön, cohomologically tropical, Kähler, or a tropical homology manifold are all properties of the form \enquote{there exists a fan $\Sigma$ such that a specific property holds} with some restriction on the fan, as unimodularity for instance.
+Informally, we say that such a property is \emph{fan irrelevant} if we can replace \enquote{there exists a unimodular fan} by \enquote{for any unimodular fan} (this is strongly linked with the notion of $\mT$-stability for properties of tropical fans in \cite{AP-hodge-fan}).
 It is already known that to be schön, Kähler or a tropical homology manifold is fan irrelevant.
 In this section we prove \cref{thm:ct_fan_independent,thm:wunderschon_fan_independent} about the fan irrelevance of being cohomologically tropical and wunderschön.
 We begin with a lemma.

 \begin{lemma} Suppose a schön subvariety $\varX \subseteq \varT$ is cohomologically tropical.
-Then the tropicalization $\tropX =\trop(\varX)$ is a tropical homology manifold. \end{lemma}
+Then, the tropicalization $\tropX =\trop(\varX)$ is a tropical homology manifold. \end{lemma}

 \begin{proof} Let $\Sigma$ be a unimodular fan whose support is $\trop(\varX)$.
 It follows that the cohomology groups $H^\bullet(\tropXbar^\sigma)$ are all isomorphic to the cohomology groups $H^\bullet(\varXbar^\sigma)$, and so they verify Poincaré duality.
 We infer that $\tropX$ is a tropical homology manifold. \end{proof}